WNProject/WNFramework/README.md

   ../
 ```

+Note that `Ninja` is the only offically supported generator for **Windows**.
+In
-In order to use the **32-bit** variants of the **Visual Studio** generators
+order to use the **32-bit** variants of the **Visual Studio** generators simply
-simply omit the `Win64` from the end.
-For **Visual Studio 2019** you must
+omit the `Win64` from the end.
+For **Visual Studio 2019** you must specify the
-specify the architecture through the `-A` command.
-The `CMAKE_BUILD_TYPE` is
+architecture through the `-A` command.
+The `CMAKE_BUILD_TYPE` is only needed if
-only needed if using `Ninja` as the generator type.
-For the `Ninja` generator
+using `Ninja` as the generator type.
+For the `Ninja` generator you will also
-you will also need to run the appropriate **Visual Studio** environment setup
+need to run the appropriate **Visual Studio** environment setup script
-script (`vcvarsall`) in the same command prompt you intend to use for
+(`vcvarsall`) in the same command prompt you intend to use for configuration
-configuration before running a configuration.
-After you have completed
+before running a configuration.
+After you have completed configuration you don't
-configuration you don't need to re-run this script for subsequent commands.
-See
+need to re-run this script for subsequent commands.
+See below scripts for each
-below scripts for each supported **Visual Studio** version.
+supported **Visual Studio** version.

 * 2015: `%ProgramFiles(x86)%\Microsoft Visual Studio 14.0\VC\vcvarsall.bat [x86|amd64]`
 * 2017: `%ProgramFiles(x86)%\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvarsall.bat [x86|amd64]`